balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/README.md

 ## **DAY 5 : Final steps for RTL2GDS using tritonRoute and openSTA**

 After generating the clock tree network and also verifying the post STA analysis now routing can be done.
-Now to buid the Power Distibution Network (PDN) simply type "*generate_pdn*".
+Now to buid the Power Distibution Network (PDN) simply type "*gen_pdn*".
 This pdn will create a Power ring global to the entire core, Power straps to bring power into the center of the chip and create power rails for the standard cells

 ### **LAB:**